New drug aims to reduce Blood-Letting in rare blood cancer

 Summary

-This study tests an experimental drug called DISC-3405 in 60 adults with polycythemia vera (PV), a condition where the body makes too many red blood cells.
-The goal is to see if the drug is safe and can reduce the need for regular blood removal (phlebotomy).
-Participants will receive increasing doses of the drug, and researchers will monitor side effects and blood counts.
+This study tests an experimental drug called DISC-3405 in 60 adults with polycythemia vera, a condition where the body makes too many red blood cells.
+The goal is to see if the drug can safely lower the need for phlebotomies (blood removal) and control blood counts.
+Participants will receive increasing doses of the drug and be monitored for side effects and effectiveness.

 Get updates